The Russian Romantic artist, Ivan Konstantinovich Aivazovsky, is considered one of the greatest seascape painters of all time.

 In 1887, as part of a jubilee celebration of his career, Aivazovsky was awarded honorary membership in the Imperial Academy of Fine Arts.

+Aivazovsky kept up his prolific travels in later life, traveling to Paris with his wife and later visiting Niagara Falls in 1892.
 The artist was deeply affected by the Hamidian massacres in the Armenian-inhabited areas of the Ottoman Empire between 1894 and 1896.
-His paintings include several works depicting The Armenian Massacres at Trebizond, 1895.
+His paintings include several works depicting the Armenian Massacres at Trebizond, 1895.
 He even threw the medals given to him by the Ottoman Sultan into the sea and told the Turkish consul in Feodosia:

 “Tell your bloodthirsty master that I've thrown away all the medals given to me; here are their ribbons; send them to him, and if he wants, he can throw them into the seas painted by me.”

+Aivazovsky spent his final years in Feodosia and died on May 2nd, 1900.
 A quote from Movses Khorenatsi's History of Armenia appears on his tombstone: “Born as a mortal, left the immortal memory of himself.”

-Aivazovsky remains highly popular in Russia and further afield to this day.
+Aivazovsky remains a highly popular artist in Russia and further afield to this day.
 In a fitting tribute, the saying “worthy of Aivazovsky’s brush” was used by Anton Chekov in Uncle Vanya to describe something extraordinary.

 Buy Ivan Aivazovsky oil painting reproductions from our extensive marine and seascape oil paintings on canvas.